janklab/MCodeNavigator/README.md

 MProjectNavigator
 =====================

 MProjectNavigator is a tool for viewing a Matlab project's source tree.
+This is for use within the Matlab desktop IDE.

-This is intended for use within the Matlab desktop IDE.
+When working in an IDE, I like having a tool that displays the entire source tree of the project I'm working on.
+Matlab's "Current Directory" window comes close, but not quite, because its file location isn't fixed, and I tend to bounce around a lot of directories when doing Matlab development.
+MProjectNavigator provides a view of your source tree that is fixed and independent of the current working directory.
+It also provides a view that lets you browse in terms of the Matlab package/namespace hierarchy, instead of the filesystem layout.

 ## Caution: Undocumented Features!